Data-Git-Hub/datafun-02-project-setup/README.md

 ---

-## Practice utilizing Cloning of repos to VS Code
+## Practice utilizing cloning of repos to VS Code